material-motion/material-motion/concepts/runtimes.md

     transaction.setIntention(intention, withName: name, to: target)

+---

+EVERYTHING BELOW THIS LINE IS AN UNORGANIZED SET OF NOTES.

 After the Director registers its Intentions, the Runtime creates a collection of Actors that are able to fulfill the contract of the Intentions.